YOUR STORY BEGINS HERE

 Acting Professional Skills Base

-From a professional skill base point of view the skills you will acquire during the CUA51015 Diploma of Screen and Media will be:
+From a professional skill base point of view the skills you will acquire during the CUA51015 Diploma of Screen and Media acting course will be:

 - Act for television, stage, film and current innovative screen and media technologies